owenz0523/s-t-challenge/product.md

 data is then persisted through to the frontend which populates the dashboard agentism??? data pipelines don’t really exist right now, but with them in place, could have an AI agent that runs every morning to compile this information prior to morning huddle

+don't need a backend for this project in its initial prototype since data can simply be stored in a new json file, plan is to make these guest profiles in a json and then read it from the frontend directly to make building quicker

 source - https://www.pushoperations.com/blog/restaurant-management-the-value-of-pre-shift-huddles